-The book is a comedy thriller set largely in Australia, with a main protagonist, Dawson, who gets caught up in events way outside his comfort zone when he is offered an unspecified job by his best friend.
-All sorts of mayhem ensue, involving gangsters, diamonds, the espionage agencies of three different countries, the local police and folk music.
+To recap, A Very Important Teapot is a comedy thriller set largely in Australia.
+The main protagonist, Dawson, gets caught up in events way outside his comfort zone when he is offered an unspecified job by his best friend.
+All sorts of mayhem ensue, involving gangsters and diamonds.
+Then the espionage agencies of three different countries, the local police and folk music.

 As for me, I was born and brought up in Guildford in a house with a river at the bottom of the garden.
 This makes me sound quite posh, but it wasn’t a very big house, and it wasn’t a very big river.
 Nine years at boarding school failed to teach me anything about how to be an adult and actually becoming an adult also failed in this respect.
 Several years later, having acquired a family and pets, I ended up in West Oxfordshire, largely by accident, and now after a quarter of a century, sans both family and pets, I have moved back closer to my roots (to avoid the paparazzi) and am now living in Petersfield.
 If Man has seven stages of life, I’m just about starting on Stage 6.